PCEnthusiastXIoT/LCC-AI-Club-/AIClubWebProject/README.md

 ### Project Name:
 LCC.edu NavBot

+### Abstract:

+LCC.edu is a large website that is meant to serve a broad community and provide information about Lansing Community College.
+There are multiple external affiliated sites that users typically need to use, particularly for students.
+The LCC.edu NavBot will provide a smart and adaptable method to assist users in navigating not only LCC.edu but also the affiliate sites like D2L and Banner Self Service, for example.
+It should be able to adapt to the user in order to provide personalized assistance with navigating the site, links, and doing things like registering for classes and guidng tuition payments.

 ### 3/2/22 Meeting

-Created initial persona as a starting point to iterate over and create more Pulled Data to assist persona development:
+Created initial persona as a starting point to iterate over and create more, started Kathy Paul as a second persona

+Pulled Data to assist persona development:
 - 18-21 is the largest age bracket
 - 22-29 is the second largest